 A multi-year legal drama over the proper scope of certain sections of the U.S. Copyright Act, as applied to goods made and first sold outside the United States, has finally come to an end.
 In a 6-3 decision issued yesterday, with dissents from Justices Ginsburg, Kennedy, and Scalia (strange bedfellows in many regards, judicially speaking), the Supreme Court, in the case of Kirtsaeng v.
 John Wiley & Sons,… More

 Several recent cases have highlighted the interesting issue of whether and when fictional characters – as distinct from the works they inhabit – are subject to copyright protection.
 Over the years, courts have developed two main tests for determining whether characters are worthy of copyright protection.
 First, as Judge Hand pointed out in the 1930 case Nichols v.
-Universal, stock characters are free for anyone to use, but characters that are sufficiently delineated are protected from imitation: “the less developed the characters, the less they can be… More
+Universal, stock characters are free for anyone to use,… More

 WINTER . . .
 I MEAN PRINTER . . .
 IS COMING: Game of Thrones Alleges Copyright Infringement by 3D Printer IPhone Dock